Advanced Medical Certification

 • The two-thumb encircling technique is also acceptable for chest compressions in infants.
 Position yourself at the infant’s feet.
 Place your thumbs side by side in the center of the infant’s chest and slightly below the nipple line, explains NationalCPRAssociation.com.
 Wrap your fingers around the infant’s chest to support the back.
 Use the thumbs to administer chest compressions.

 Another mistake occurs when attempting to determine if a diminished pulse should require the initiation of chest compressions.
-In children, a pulse of less than 60 beats per minute, which does meet the criteria for bradycardia, is considered pulseless electrical activity.
+In children, a pulse of less than 60 beats per minute, which meets the bradycardia criteria, is considered pulseless electrical activity.
 As a result, begin CPR if the infant has a pulse of less than 60.

-For those with limited experience or training in infant CPR, follow the hands-only CPR approach.
-The rate of compressions is still 100-120 per minute, but it is imperative that you follow the guidelines for using two fingers or the two-thumb encircling technique for administering compressions.
+For those with limited experience or training in infant CPR, follow the hands-on approach.
+The rate of compressions is still 100-120 per minute, but you must follow the guidelines for using two fingers or the two-thumb encircling technique to administer compressions.

-If you do prefer to use a mask, it is acceptable if the mask does not cause any undue delay in providing care or otherwise inhibits your ability to obtain a proper seal for administering rescue breaths.
+If you prefer to use a mask, ensure it does not cause any delays in care.
+Additionally, the mask should not inhibit your ability to obtain a proper seal for administering rescue breaths.

 What About Infants That Are Choking

 A choking infant carries a few distinctions from performing choking care to toddlers and older children.
-When the airway is blocked, an infant may be gasping or appear motionless.
+When the airway is blocked, an infant may gasp or appear motionless.
 Infants have the highest risk of choking due to their tendency to put small objects in their mouths, which is explained here.
-If a mild choking incident appears and the child can still breath, stay with the infant and attempt to keep him calm.
-If the obstruction is not cleared quickly or leads to additional breathing problems, call EMS.

-1. Holding the infant in your lap, rest the chest of the infant on your forearm, keeping the head lower than the chest.
-Ensure your hand is placed on the chest and not causing distress to the infant’s neck.
+1. Holding the infant in your lap, rest the infant’s chest on your forearm, keeping the head lower than the chest.
+Ensure your hand is placed on the chest and does not cause distress to the infant’s neck.

-2. Using the heel of the hand, perform five back slaps that are in a downward, firm motion and between the infant’s shoulder blades.
+2. Using the heel of the hand, perform five back slaps in a downward, firm motion between the infant’s shoulder blades.

 3. Move the baby to the other arm, placing the baby on his back.
 Provide five thrusts to the chest, mirroring chest compressions during CPR.
-If the infant does not clear the obstruction, using both arms, swap the infant back to the other arm, putting the baby face down again.
+If the infant does not clear the obstruction, use both arms, swap the infant back to the other arm, and put the baby face down again.

 4. Between cycles, look in the infant’s mouth for any object.
-NEVER PERFORM A BLIND FINGER SWEEP UNLESS YOU SEE AN OBJECT THAT CAN BE REMOVED.
-Blind sweeps run the risk of pushing the object further down into the throat and worsening the situation.
+Never Perform A Blind Finger Sweep Unless You See An Object That Can Be Removed.
+Blind sweeps risk pushing the object further down into the throat and worsening the situation.

-5. If the baby stops responding and has been unable to clear the object, the situation becomes more urgent.
+5. The situation becomes more urgent if the baby stops responding and cannot clear the object.
 Yell for a bystander to contact EMS.
 Begin infant CPR.
-After the first cycle of 30 compressions, or 15 compressions if performing 2 person CPR, check the infant’s mouth for an object.
+After the first cycle of 30 compressions, or 15 compressions if performing 2-person CPR, check the infant’s mouth for an object.
 If the object can be seen, remove it.
 Otherwise, continue CPR.
 Attempt to perform rescue breaths for the duration of the event.

-How to Improve Your Readiness for Infant CPR Training
+How to be Prepared for Infant CPR Training

-• Take note of variances in speed, depth, and standards in infant CPR compared to adult CPR.
+2. Observe variances in speed, depth, and standards from adult CPR.

-• Remember that bradycardia with a pulse under 60 is considered PEA in infants, toddlers, and children until adolescence.
+5. Bradycardia with a pulse <60 is PEA in infants-toddlers-children until adolescence.

-• Always treat for trauma-induced causes as part of the PALS algorithm or infant CPR and BLS process.
+6. Treat for trauma-induced causes as part of the PALS algorithm/infant CPR+BLS process.

-• Get an AED as soon as possible for any emergency.
+7. As soon as possible get an AED for any emergency.

-• Never perform a blind finger sweep on an infant.
+9. Never blind finger sweep on the infant.

 Know How to Reduce Infant Mortality With the Right CPR Courses Now

 The mortality risk for infants that suffer OOH cardiac arrest is significant.
-The greatest chance of survival depends on immediate intervention when an infant suffers arrest as a result of any reversible cause or choking.
-Those involved in the care of children in any capacity, ranging from babysitters through everyday staff at retailers, should learn how to perform infant CPR and why its urgency is so important.
+Immediate intervention is crucial for the greatest chance of survival when an infant suffers arrest due to any reversible cause or choking.
+Babysitters, retail staff, and anyone involved in child care should learn how to perform infant CPR.
+Understanding its urgency is vital.

-Also, remember to enroll in your life-saving skills course, available online here, and share this article, along with your thoughts to social media now.
+Also, remember to enroll in your life-saving skills course, available online at Advanced Medical Certification, and share this article and your thoughts to social media now.
 Together, we can make a difference and save lives!

 About Greta